 7) Other circumstances as established by the Secretary of the Treasury or pursuant to applicable Treasury regulations that are deemed as immediate and heavy financial needs with respect to elective contributions

-Please keep in mind that you must exhaust all means of withdrawal from your account before taking a hardship.
-This means you would need to take a loan (if one is available to you) and take any money available for a normal in-service withdrawal before being eligible for the hardship withdrawal.
-However, if taking a loan would cause you greater financial hardship, you can check "No" on part 2C of the Certification of Financial Need and include a note to that effect out to the side.
-Please also note that although the funds are available for withdrawal due to hardship, the tax consequences are the same in most cases, with a few exceptions.
+Please keep in mind that you must take any money available for a normal in-service withdrawal before being eligible for the hardship withdrawal.
+Also note that although the funds are available for withdrawal due to hardship, the tax consequences are the same in most cases, with a few exceptions.
 This means that if you withdraw funds while under the age of 59 1/2, you may still be required to pay the 10% early withdrawal penalty when you file your income tax.
 We recommend speaking to a competent tax advisor before deciding to take your withdrawal.